Developer Debug Tools

 PARAMETERS:

-(string - required)
+$msg(string - required)

-The message you want to display as the admin error.$include_pre
+The message you want to display as the admin error.$include_pre(bool)

 Default:true

-Whether to prepend"ADMIN ERROR: "
+Whether to prepend"ADMIN ERROR: "to the message.$br(bool)

 Default:true

-before the error message to create spacing.$hide_error
+Whether to add a<br>before the error message to create spacing.$hide_error(bool)

 Default:false

-, the error will be suppressed regardless of the user’s role.
+If set totrue, the error will be suppressed regardless of the user’s role.

 Example Usage